CottageClass/cottageclass-map-vue/README.md

 ## Deploying

 Changes to master will auto deploy to https://cottageclass-app-staging.herokuapp.com/.
-Once staging has been QA'd, we use Heroku "pipelines" to push master to production with one click.
+Once staging has been QA'd, deploy to production **directly from source**.
+Ie. do not use the "push to production" feature in heroku pipelines becuase environment variables will not be set in the javascript.
+Namely `GOOGLE_ANALYTICS_ID` is fetched during the webpacker phase and that is baked in the js that is deployed.

 ## Testing locally with Express.js